ovaas/ovaas-backend-template/README.md

     ```
     Here you need two parameters.

-    - First parameter: The unique model name you just named when to upload the model to the local Azure storage.
+    - 1st parameter: The unique model name you just named when to upload the model to the local Azure storage.
-    - Secon Parameter: Your PC's IP address to access the internet.
-The "localhost" and "127.0.0.1" will not work fine.
+    - 2nd parameter: The IP address assigned to your PC's ethernet adapter.
+Note: "localhost" and "127.0.0.1" will not work fine.

 ### Launch an Azure functions emulater on VSCode
 - From the "Run" on the menu bar, click "Start Debugging".
 Then the emulater should start automatically.
 You will see the logs like below if it starts successfully.